Nidhi-2712003/data_cleaning/README.md

 # 🧹 Data Cleaning Project – Club Member Dataset (PostgreSQL)
+(Note - This project uses a publicly available dataset originally published by [iweld](https://github.com/iweld/data_cleaning).
+All SQL cleaning logic and documentation were developed independently.)

 ## 📌 Objective
 Design and implement a structured SQL-based data cleaning pipeline using PostgreSQL to transform raw club member data into a validated, analysis-ready format.